 Applicants applying for the MFA, MRes or MPhil programmes are not required to contact a possible supervisor before making an application.

-Admission to research study within the Faculties of Arts and Divinity is normally on the basis of a good Masters Degree which must be related to your area of research.
-Research applicants within the Faculty of Science require a good first degree with Honours at 2.1 (UK) or the overseas equivalent – more details can be found at Entrance requirements and country information.
+Admission to research study within the Faculties of Arts and Divinity is normally on the basis of a good Masters degree which must be related to your area of research.
+Research applicants within the Faculty of Science require a good first degree with Honours at 2.1 (UK) or the overseas equivalent – more details can be found at entry requirements and country information.

 The degree of MD (Medicine) requires a medical qualification that is recognised by the UK General Medical Council.

 Applicants whose first language is not English must provide evidence of English proficiency.
 For further information on what evidence of English proficiency is required please email: firstname.lastname@example.org

 All applications must include the following supplementary documentation before a decision can be made:

 - CV or résumé.
 This should include your personal details with a history of your education and employment to date.